Planning the Ultimate Vegan Wedding

 Your vegan wedding wardrobe

-So many wedding dresses incorporate silk and pearls (a no-no for vegans), however chiffon, non-silk lace, linen, organic cotton, organza, satin, tulle and taffeta can all be made without animal products.
+So many wedding dresses incorporate silk and pearls (a no-no for vegans), so it can be hard to pick out the perfect wedding dress.
+However chiffon, non-silk lace, linen, organic cotton, organza, satin, tulle and taffeta can all be made without animal products.

 Also, don’t forget other accessories, like your bridal shoes.
 There are plenty of high-end, non-leather shoemakers that will make it easier to find something stylish.